scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Bayesian networks are a class of graphical models that have particular probabilistic semantics attached to their nodes and edges.
 This makes them probabilsitic graphical models.

 The most important property of Bayesian networks is that a variable when conditioned on the total set of its parents and children, is conditionally independent of any other variables in the graph.
 This is known as the "Markov blanket" of that node[#]_.

 .. [#] The word "Markov" refers to Andrei Markov and appears as a prefix to many other terms.
 It most often indicates that some kind of independence property holds.
 For example, a Markov chain is a sequence (chain) of variables in which each variable depends only dependent on the value of the immediate preceding (and by implication) postceding variables in the chain.

 Common assumptions in Bayesian networks
 =======================================

-While there are extensions to these models, a number of assumptions commonly hold. [#]_
+While there are extensions to these models[#]_, a number of assumptions commonly hold.

-.. [#] Some additional extensions that I will not discuss at greater length include, Hierarichal Bayesian Models (:sc:`HBM`\s), Dynamic Bayesian Networks []
+.. [#] An important class of extensions to Bayesian networks that I will not have time to discuss at length includes those that consider temporal dependencies: Dynamic Bayesian Networks (:sc:`dbn`\s) :cite:`deank1989time,ghahramani1998learning`, continuous-time dependencies with Continuous Time Bayesian Networks (:sc:`ctbn`\s) :cite:`nodelman02`, Poisson Cascades :cite:`simma10`, Continuous Time Causal Theories (:sc:`ct`:math:`^2`) :cite:`pacerg12, pacerg15`, Reciprocal Hawkes Processes :cite:`blundell2012modelling` and the Network Hawkes Model :cite:`lindermana2014`.

 Fixed node set
 ^^^^^^^^^^^^^^